Data model summary

 or similar key, column in your tables.
 If you make

 column, then the data for each customer has good locality.
 Cloud Spanner

-patterns.
-In this example, there is a single
+performance based on data size and load patterns.
+In this example, there is a

 Singers table for all customers:

 If you must have separate databases for each tenant, there are constraints to be aware of:

 - There are limits on the number of databases per instance and tables per database.
 Depending on the number of customers, it might not be possible to have separate databases or tables.

 - Adding new tables and non-interleaved indexes can take a long time.
 You might not be able to get the performance you want if your schema design depends on adding new tables and indexes.